prospero238/url-abbreviator/README.md

 Swagger UI available at "http://localhost:8080/swagger-ui.html"

-simple generation:
+simple URL redirect generation (using curl):

 curl -sG --data-urlencode "url=$target_url" "http://localhost:8080/admin/create"

 (replace "$target_url" with url for which abbreviation is generated.
+Response will be the generated redirect URL, presented in plaintext.

 Keith's Wall of Text